The following story quoted in Fortune magazine about setting business goals is an inspiring example to follow.

 Four years later, at age 44, Tony Bates become Skype's CEO.
 He achieved the exact goal he had set four years earlier.

 This is an inspiring example of setting a very clear and precise goal and then achieving it.
-So giving us an emphatic lesson why we should:
+Providing us with a simple lesson why we should:

 Creating and sustaining a small business will be a major part of your life ... sometimes too all consuming.